Butterflies - Spicebush Swallowtail Pictures and Plants

 Good Nectar Plants

 Flowering plants, rich in nectar are what the adults will use to sustain their life.
 These flowers also help to lighten the spirit of the human inhabitants.
 Most of these favorite butterfly plants require full sun to part shade.
 Shining or Lindley Butterfly Bush, a weeping Buddleia, is an exception.
 It actually prefers part shade with some morning sun.
+You will attract more butterflies if you have large stands of nectar-rich flowers.

 Here is a short list of some of my favorite nectar plants.